Trevbytes/Chickpeas/testing.md

 **Browse Public Recipes Page**
 - Check that images display properly on all screen sizes.
     - No errors
     - *Note:* When viewing recipes in grid view, the larger image on a row of recipes sets sets the size of both recipes.
-This, unintentionally, can distort some images.
+This, unintentionally, can poorly crop some images.
 Ideally, I would like to implement [Cloudinary's](https://cloudinary.com/) API to automaticlly resize images that users upload.
 - Check that Grid View and List View work on all screen sizes.
     - No errors
 - Check that tabs work correctly.
     - No errors
 - Check that Edit, Copy and Delete buttons work on all tabs.
-    - No Errors
+    - No errors
 - Check that Edit and Delete are only shown for the owner of a recipe.
-    - Working as intended.
+    - No errors
 - Check that the Copy button is shown when logged in and viewing another's public recipe.
-    - Working as intended.
+    - No errors
 - Check that all modals open and close correctly.
     - No errors